NajmosSalahin/Obsidian_Uni/1-Index/Answer.md

 4. **Cloud Storage:** Storing data on remote servers accessed over the internet, offering scalability and cost-effectiveness.

 5. **Object Storage:** Data is stored as objects consisting of both data and metadata; often used for images and videos.

+Q: 5: Describe about the data Science process.
+Time : / Date : /

+(I) The first step is to identify the problem and define the problem statement

+(II) The second step is to collect the data from the different sources.
+The data should be collected to adress the problem in the organization.

+(III) The third step is exploratory data analysis.
+It involves the steps in data preprocessing

+(IV) The fourth step is to visualize the data

+(V) The fifth step is to prepare the data for Model building.
+It involves creating new variable or doing factor analysis to reduce the number of variable.

+machine learnings algorithms and advanced ensemble, deep learning and AI techniques.

+data science process model :

+object > Data collection > Exploratory Data analysis > Data visualization > Dimensionality reduction > Model building.